25 Hours in a Cell: Rikers Island Is Worse Than You Think

 The rest of the time, they say, detainees face isolation alone in their cells for at least 25 hours straight every other day, a policy that flies in the face of basic standards the jail is required to follow.
 (On odd days, the men say, they are in their cells for at least 9 hours before being outside them for a maximum of seven hours at a time.)

-“They're being locked in for 25 hours at a time and only let out for seven hours, which is a violation of the minimum standards that have been in place since the ‘70s in New York,” civil rights lawyer Maryanne Kashian told The Daily Beast.
-Kashian represents two men who recently died at the center—including Tavira—and is in regular contact with prisoners at GRVC.
+“They're being locked in for 25 hours at a time and only let out for seven hours, which is a violation of the minimum standards that have been in place since the ‘70s in New York,” civil rights lawyer Maryanne Kaishian told The Daily Beast.
+Kaishian represents two men who recently died at the center—including Tavira—and is in regular contact with prisoners at GRVC.

 A spokesperson for the Department of Correction did not immediately respond to a request for comment for this story.